mattermost/docs/source/cloud/cloud-administration/sso-office.md

 Once the App Registration has been created, you can configure it further.
 The standard Azure AD documentation is [here](https://docs.microsoft.com/en-gb/azure/active-directory/develop/quickstart-register-app) for reference.

-### Step 2: Generating a new client secret in Azure Portal
+### Step 2: Generate a new client secret in Azure Portal

 1. In the Azure Portal, select **Certificates and Secrets** from the menu, then select the button to generate a **New Client secret**.